José Ignacio Sánchez Galán: Recognition

-Galán has been bestowed numerous awards and accolades over the course of his career.
-In 2011, he received an honorary degree from the University of Edinburgh and from the University of Salamanca, ^{5} on account of his “proven ability to bring about change and innovate and his future vision”^{6}, while in 2013 he was handed an honorary degree in science from the University of Strathclyde in Glasgow.
-He is also a member of GlobalScot, an international Scottish government network of the business leaders who are most keenly committed to the economic development of Scotland.
+Galán is a member of GlobalScot, an international Scottish government network of the business leaders who are most keenly committed to the economic development of Scotland.

 Galán is a visiting lecturer at the University of Strathclyde in Glasgow and has also given lectures at the Industrial Engineering College attached to Comillas Pontifical University in Madrid.
 In 2012, he was appointed chairman of the Social Council of the University of Salamanca.

 Throughout his career he has received numerous recognitions, including the following: One of the 100 CEOs included in the Brand Finance Brand Guardianship Index 2021; selected between the best five CEO of the world on the Harvard Business Review Ranking; recognized as one of the 10's more influential CEO in the fight against climate change, according to Bloomberg; best chief executive officer (CEO) within the utilities category (for the eleventh time) according to the Institutional Investor Research Group 201; and best CEO of European utilities and Spanish listed companies in investors relations, according to the Thomson Extel Survey 2011.